crnnr/Greenscreen_Chromakey/README.md

 -b or --background: Diesplay the background picture next to the video output.
 Combineable with "-ok"

+-nfps or --nofps: Turn off the fps reader that reads the current framerate of the camera

 ## Examples

 1. Display the keyed out window next to the background with thresholdslider: